Skip to main content

 How they choose to spend their time together is entirely up to them!
 Popular activities include working on crafts, going out to lunch, strolling downtown, playing games, chatting over tea or coffee, visiting a museum, or simply enjoying meaningful conversation in the comfort of their home.

-Volunteers commit to meeting with their senior for at least one hour per week.
-Although, if the volunteer has more time or special events/activities they would like to take you to, they may visit more often or for longer periods.
+Volunteers commit to meeting with their Befriender for at least one hour per week.
+However, if the volunteer has more time or special events/activities they would like to take you to, they may visit more often or for longer periods.
 If your volunteer is a student, they’ll likely be gone over the December holidays.
+Some Older Adults in our program are extremely isolated with little to no support; Some may not even have family members, in these circumstances, Befrienders staff can make accommodations for the senior to have more than one Befriender.

 Call Befrienders anytime at 406-522-8169 or email info@befriendersbozeman.org